THREE-GOAL THIRD PERIOD PROPELS BOSTON UNIVERSITY PAST NEW HAMPSHIRE, 4-1

-Senior goaltender Kieran Millan had 33 saves for the Terriers
+Senior goaltender Kieran Millan turns aside 33 shots for Terriers

 BOSTON, Mass. - Two goals in a span of 36 seconds in the third period broke a 1-1 tie and helped to push the No. 16 Boston University men's ice hockey team past New Hampshire, 4-1, on Saturday night at Agganis Arena.
 Senior goaltender Kieran Millan made 33 saves, including 22 in the third period, to earn his fifth win of the season.